mui/material-ui/docs/pages/blog/mui-product-comparison.md

 But this repo contains much more than just Material UI these days.
 More recent additions include Joy UI and MUI Base, as well as our in-house styling solution, MUI System.

+MUI Core is open source, and we invite you to contribute wherever you see fit!

 ### Material UI

 Material UI is an open-source React component library that implements Google's Material Design.